 1. How to Network

 Besides credentials and college degrees, a dynamic social network is an essential component toward seizing opportunities in college and beyond.
-Knowing how to network is essential to advancing your career.
+Knowing how to network is pivotal to advancing your career.

 If you never thought of yourself as athletic, try talking to people who are.
 If you meet exchange students studying on a visa, ask them about their country.
 Branching out can make a difference!

 And networking is more than establishing contact – it’s about maintaining that contact.
-Don’t be shy about exchanging emails or corresponding with someone you met on LinkedIn (a social media site for professionals).
+Don’t be shy about exchanging emails or corresponding with someone you met on LinkedIn.

 Another great tip: if you meet people successful in a field you’re interested in, ask to meet them over coffee so you can pick their brain about their experiences.
 Many successful adults are happy to share their knowledge.